brugal/wolfcamql/README-wolfcam.txt

             //sprite  // if it's added here in wolfcam it will now run }

-    This is because in q3mme the the 'emitter' is the entity and 'sprite' is a directive to draw itself.
+    This is because in q3mme the 'emitter' is the entity and 'sprite' is a directive to draw itself.
 In wolfcam the 'sprite' is an entity separate from 'emitter'.
 Ex:

          emitter 10 {
             ...